yazi-rs/flavors/tokyonight-night.yazi/README.md

 ## 📜 License

-The flavor is MIT-licensed, and the included tmTheme is also MIT-licensed.
+The flavor is MIT-licensed, and the included tmTheme is Apache-licensed.

 Check the [LICENSE](LICENSE) and [LICENSE-tmtheme](LICENSE-tmtheme) file for more details.